lifeparticle/Ruby-Cheatsheet/README.md

 ## How to check if a block is given

-block parameter is mandatory when you call yield inside a method; otherwise, it will raise an exception
+Block parameter is mandatory when you call yield inside a method; otherwise, it will raise an exception

 ```ruby
 def give_me_data